 For public procurements by the cantons and municipalities and other bodies responsible for cantonal and municipal tasks, but not for federal authorities, the Internal Market Act (Binnenmarktgesetz, BGBM) is also authoritative, which applies in addition to cantonal public procurement law and contains certain additional requirements for contracting authorities.

-Today's public procurement law with its fragmented legal situation is not easy to understand even for experts.
+The public procurement law with its fragmented legal situation is not easy to understand even for experts.
 The heterogeneous legal situation often led to unnecessary legal uncertainties and costly procedures.
 The joint project of the federal government and the cantons to revise procurement law, which began in 2012, therefore envisaged the extensive harmonization of BöB and IVöB.

 There are now hardly any striking differences between the new BöB and the new IVöB.
 However, there are some innovations compared to the old law.
 The following stand out:

-Electronic auctions are already regulated in detail in the GPA 2012.
+- Electronic auctions: Electronic auctions are already regulated in detail in the GPA 2012.
 They are now also being introduced at federal and cantonal level.
 The bids will be evaluated using an iterative, automated process.
 It is important to ensure that the participants' entries are made in pseudonymous form.

-What was already possible at the federal level is now also being introduced at the cantonal level.
+- Dialogue: What was already possible at the federal level is now also being introduced at the cantonal level.
 In the case of complex contracts, intellectual services or innovative projects, a contracting authority can conduct a dialogue with at least three bidders as part of an open or selective procedure with the aim of identifying and defining solutions or procedures.
 At the end of the dialogue, the bidders are informed of the results and invited to submit their final, complete bid within a specified period of time.
-It is not permissible to use the dialogue for price negoti-ations.
+It is not permissible to use the dialogue for price negotiations.

-The contracting authority may invite tenders for framework agreements with one or more suppliers.
+- Framework agreements: The contracting authority may invite tenders for framework agreements with one or more suppliers.
 The aim is to define the terms and conditions for services to be procured over a certain period of time.
 This applies in particular to their price and the quantities envisaged.
 Based on such a framework agreement, the client may subsequently conclude individual contracts during its term.
 The term of a framework agreement may not exceed five years.

-The new procurement law is also intended to bring about a change towards greater quality and sustainability.
+- Quality competition: The new procurement law is also intended to bring about a change towards greater quality and sustainability.
 Among other things, the non-exhaustive list of award criteria has been supplemented by criteria such as sustainability, life cycle costs, delivery conditions, creativity or innovative content.

 Revision at the federal level